lefoy/cyanide-theme/README.md

 ![Screenshot - Ubuntu Mono UI cuts off the tabs font](http://i.imgur.com/jdKUPoE.png)

-Unfortunatly, this a Sublime Text bug.
+Unfortunatly, this is a Sublime Text bug.
 As a work-around, use the `"small_ui_font": true` setting.
 If this doesn't fix it, please file a new issue on GitHub.

 ## Plugins support